 |“Roberta really was able to get the most out of the students through a variety of learning principles.
 She is a wonderful teacher.”|

 As a feminist teacher-scholar with specializations in rhetoric, critical-cultural studies, transnational/postcolonial feminisms, and public memory, my courses further offer students critical methods for observing and understanding communicative processes, public engagement, and citizenship as inflected by symbolic and material entanglements of nation, race, gender, and sexuality, along with other cultural and political economic forces.
 Providing students with skills and analytical capacities for recognizing overlapping systems of privilege and inequality not only prepares them for their future careers or postgraduate training, it also helps them to become responsible and ethical leaders and citizens in today’s global landscape.
 By creating spaces for students to engage the complexities of difference and inequality as they are shaped by, and reflected in, communication practices, I also encourage students to take active classroom roles and to share their learning with one another as they explore new ideas and discover new ways of seeing.
 My success in this regard is evidenced in my teaching evaluations, which consistently include comments that my courses connected communication theory to students’ everyday lives, challenged their existing perspectives in productive ways, and offered them new ways of understanding the world around them.

 When I have the opportunity to teach a course several times, I reflect on previous teaching evaluations in order to improve my teaching effectiveness and the class structure.
-As a faculty member at Middle Tennessee State University, I look forward to the opportunity to continue to make an impact in the lives of students and to further develop as a teacher and scholar, and to serve and promote social justice within my department, university, discipline, and community.
+As a faculty member at Middle Tennessee State University, my central aims are to make an impact in the lives of students, to continue developing as a teacher and scholar, and to serve and promote social justice within my department, university, discipline, and community.